wechaty/docusaurus/README.md

 ![Wechaty Docusaurus](docs/images/wechaty-docusaurus.png)

-<https://wechaty.js.org> is the official wechaty homepage for publishing latest news, blog posts, and documentation from our open source community.
+<https://wechaty.js.org> is the official Wechaty website for publishing latest news, blog posts, and documentation from our open source community.

 ## How to post a blog